Best and worst U.S. domiciles for American expats

 • High tax burden: Expats domiciled in these states will face higher tax liabilities on their worldwide income.

-• Need for professional assistance: Due to the complexity and potential high cost of compliance, expats may need to seek professional tax help to manage their obligations effectively.
+• Need for professional assistance: Due to the complexity and potential high cost of compliance, expats may need professional help to manage their tax obligations effectively.

 Group 6: Worst possible states for expats